-Applicant to submit: Council to: Access points for agreement Travel Plan Outline standards for Roads construction.
-Transport Assessment Form-outline Draft Transport Statement - scoping to follow Parking provision and methodology Draft combined Drainage Strategy and Flood risk assessment.
-Accident data/crash reports ✓ Respond to the principles submitted ✓ Identify any issues with respect to transport and traffic matters that require resolution ✓ Outline any requirement to survey traffic/speed

-Agreement Timings and content of application to be as set out in any signed Processing Agreement Planning approval in Principle Route - Ko ey requirements Applicant to: ✓ Submit location plan and site boundary, preferably with indicative site layout ✓ Submit Pre-application Consultation Report if a major development ✓ Submit other supporting reports, surveys and statements as agreed in advance Planning Approval in Principle, if app Approval of Matters Specified in Conditions (AMSICs), and possibly a lega agreement GREEN LIGHT for the principle of development AMSICs still to be approved - see below Detailed Planning Permission Route - Key requirements Applicant to: Submit location plan, layout plans, elevations, sections, street scenes, building types, levels and details as appropriate Submit detailed internal road layouts (as agreed at an earlier stage) Detailed layout to meet the standards as set out in Council policy and guidance and as advised by the Council and consultees in advance Submit Design and Access Statement which included information on how the development complies with this Planning Guidance Submit Pre-application Consultation Report if a major development Submit other supporting reports, surveys and statements as agreed Council to: ✓ Undertake formal consultation process with the public and consultees ✓ Consider Heads of Terms for any required Legal Agreement ✓ Assess the application and make its delegated decision or report to committee (by agreed date if there has been a processing agreement) ✓ Issue decision (once legal agreement is signed if appropriate) in advance Detailed consent, if approved, is likely to b agreement. be subject to conditions, and possibly a lega

-156 Waste Strategy for New Developments Planning Guidance

-Annelis and the surbusit

 Applicant to submit:

+- Access points for agreement

+- Travel Plan

+- Outline standards for Roads construction.

+- Transport Assessment Form-outline

+- Draft Transport Statement scoping to follow

+- Parking provision and methodology

+- Draft combined Drainage Strategy and Flood risk assessment.

+- Accident data/crash reports

+- Respond to the principles submitted - Identify any issues with respect to transport and traffic matters that require resolution - Outline any requirement to survey traffic/speed

+STAGE 2 : COMMENCE STATUTORY PROCESS

+Timings and content of application to be as set out in any signed Processing Agreement

+Planning approval in Principle Route - Key requirements

+Applicant to:

+- Submit location plan and site boundary, preferably with indicative site layout - ✓ Submit Pre-application Consultation Report if a major development - ✓ Submit other supporting reports, surveys and statements as agreed in advance

+- ✓ Undertake formal consultation process with the public and consultees - ✓ Consider Heads of Terms for any required Legal Agreement - ✓ Assess the application and make its delegated decision or report to committee (by agreed date if there has been a processing agreement) - ✓ Issue decision (once legal) agreement is signed if appropriate)

+Planning Approval in Principle, if approved, will always be granted subject to Approval of Matters Specified in Conditions (AMSICs), and possibly a legal agreement

+GREEN LIGHT for the principle of development AMSICs still to be approved - see below

+Detailed Planning Permission Route - Key requirements

+Applicant to:

+- Submit location plan, layout plans, elevations, sections, street scenes, building types, levels and details as appropriate - ✓ Submit detailed internal road layouts (as agreed at an earlier stage) - ✓ Detailed layout to meet the standards as set out in Council policy and guidance and as advised by the Council and consultees in advance - Submit Design and Access Statement which included information on how the development complies with this Planning Guidance - ✓ Submit Pre-application Consultation Report if a major development - ✓ Submit other supporting reports, surveys and statements as agreed in advance

+- ✓ Undertake formal consultation process with the public and consultees - ✓ Consider Heads of Terms for any required Legal Agreement - ✓ Assess the application and make its delegated decision or report to committee (by agreed date if there has been a processing agreement) - ✓ Issue decision (once legal) agreement is signed if appropriate)

+Detailed consent, if approved, is likely to be subject to conditions, and possibly a legal agreement.

+GREEN LIGHT for development

+Conditions likely still to be signed off - see below

+Roads Construction Consent

+Applicant to submit:

-Completed RCC form
+- ✓ Completed RCC form

-Detail of proposed access points
+- ✓ Detail of proposed access points

-Transport Assessment / Transport
+- ✓ Transport Assessment / Transport Statement

-Statement

-Parking provision and methodology
+- ✓ Parking provision and methodology

-✓ Safety audit
+- ✓ Safety audit

-✓ Swept path analysis
+- ✓ Swept path analysis

-✓ Drainage Impact Assessment,

-Drainage Strategy and Flood Risk
+- ✓ Drainage Impact Assessment, Drainage Strategy and Flood Risk Assessment

-Assessment

-✓ Off site enhancements identified if
+- ✓ Off site enhancements identified if required

-required

-✓ Details of materials and surfacing
+- ✓ Details of materials and surfacing

-u

-✓ Draft lighting strategy report lowerst and represent wines
+- ✓ Draft lighting strategy

-report.
-Layout and geometry prime
+Roads response built into Planning report.
+Layout and geometry prime considerations

-considerations

 Planning conditions will include matters of detail in respect of road issues.
-Agreement of

-conditions will be subject both the planning a and roads services.
+Agreement of conditions will be subject both the planning and roads services.